 Any organisation migrating to NHSmail will be able to cutover their MX record to the NHSmail service.
 Once migrated to NHSmail, each user will have their legacy email address mapped to the NHSmail account as an alias.
 The organisation migrating to NHSmail will need to ensure that their local DNS Team change the value of their MX record from the on-premised mail server to NHSmail.
 The configuration required to do this will be provided by the Accenture Team at the appropriate cutover point.

 The limitations of the solution are outlined below:

 - Only 1 single MX record (i.e. the primary organisation.nhs.uk only) for each migrating organisation.
-If more are required, organisations should contact NHS Digital (firstname.lastname@example.org) who will review the impact on the NHSmail service.
+If more are required, organisations should contact NHS England (firstname.lastname@example.org) who will review the impact on the NHSmail service.

 - The BYO-MX address will be applied as a secondary email address.
 The purpose is to continue to receive email only.
 The primary email address will always be the user’s @nhs.net email address.

 - The BYO-MX solution is only available to users who have been migrated to NHSmail from the legacy on-premise service.
 Any new users created on NHSmail following the migration will not be in scope for the BYO-MX solution.

 - After BYO-MX has been fully adopted and subdomains removed from the relay Accenture will ask NHS England to remove the trust original MX record from HSCN and Internet DNS.

 |Last Reviewed Date||03/02/2023|